 Similar to Line of Duty, Bodies took an established institution that is part and parcel of our lives and dredged into a dark pit that showed how it really is compared to the fantasy that most pop culture portrays it as.
 Sure, it had Max Beesley as the attractive lead, but its increasingly dark narrative, graphic medical scenes and shocking plot twists made it a million miles away from the likes of other BBC medical dramas such as Casualty and Holby City, and a brilliantly twisted variant on the gloss of American productions such as ER and Grey’s Anatomy, which at the time was just around the corner from Bodies’ 2004 premiere.

-That similar sense of subversion and stomach-churning drama is something Mercurio applies with equally devilish and twisted ease to Line of Duty but feels even more quietly epic and visceral.
-Where Bodies confined itself to the corridors of its hospital and a birthing ward of death, Line of Duty expands to an unnamed city (portrayed by Birmingham in season one, and Belfast from season two onwards) and confluence of sections of the police, but like Bodies throws itself into a wealth of brilliant world building and expansive cast of characters who are dotted throughout the series and each have their own roles in the story to play, some of whom we cheer on and others we grow to hate the sight of.
+That similar sense of subversion and stomach-churning drama is something Mercurio applies with equally devilish and twisted ease to Line of Duty but which feels even more quietly epic and visceral.
+Where Bodies confined itself to the corridors of its hospital and a birthing ward of death, Line of Duty expands to an unnamed city (portrayed by Birmingham in season one, and Belfast from season two onwards) and confluence of sections of the police, but like Bodies throws itself into a wealth of brilliant world building and an expansive cast of characters who are dotted throughout the series and each have their own roles in the story to play, some of whom we cheer on and others we grow to hate the sight of.

-In making the internal affairs characters, characterised here as the department AC-12, the angels of the show are the cops who investigate the cops.
 Alan Moore once asked, ‘who watches the watchmen?’ and Line of Duty portrays an answer to a version of that question by making the central hub of most of its drama characters charged with making sure the rules are followed by those who are imposing law and order.

 There is nothing that can be more anger inducing than a dirty cop and Mercurio’s scripts never shy away from the potential for corruption that can be obtained in running the law of the land.
-Even at the end of the first season, after the villain has been captured and Gates’ has taken his own life in order to make sure some sort of order has been returned to the paradigm, there is another level of corruption to take its place, and the system that is meant to protect us is shown up to be one of with checks and balances that are only applied to the system itself, regardless of how it affects the public who it’s meant to be protecting.
+Even at the end of the first season, after the villain has been captured and Gates has taken his own life in order to make sure some sort of order has been returned to the paradigm, there is another level of corruption to take its place, and the system that is meant to protect us is shown up to be one of with checks and balances that are only applied to the system itself, regardless of how it affects the public who it’s meant to be protecting.

 While the majority of the plot hinges on the behaviour of Tony Gates (a superb performance from Lennie James), the series does present him as a character out of his depth and who is at the mercy of one bad choice that builds upon a foundation of other bad choices.
 He makes for a truly complex antagonist, one that isn’t truly evil but who increasingly makes morally compromising decisions to the point that there is very few places left for him to turn by the time the finale rolls around.

-Even if he is a complex character who we sympathise with for a large chunk of the first season, what we can’t sympathise with is the system that allows those small compromises such as ‘laddering’ to happen, along with the toxic behaviour of characters such as DI Arnott (a brilliantly cast-against-type Neil Morrissey, a million miles away from Men Behaving Badly) and DI ‘Dot’ Cotton (Craig Parkinson), who turns out to be a genuinely corrupt figure in the final moments of the first season, setting in stone events for future seasons.
+Even if he is a complex character who we sympathise with for a large chunk of the first season, what we can’t sympathise with is the system that allows those small compromises such as ‘laddering’ to happen, along with the toxic behaviour of characters such as DI Morton (a brilliantly cast-against-type Neil Morrissey, a million miles away from Men Behaving Badly) and DI ‘Dot’ Cotton (Craig Parkinson), who turns out to be a genuinely corrupt figure in the final moments of the first season, setting in stone events for future seasons.

-Eight years after its initial premiere, the first season has just had a successful repeat viewing on BBC 1, while its most recent season averaged around twelve million viewers, in an era when it’s said that television is not a mass medium anymore in an era of on demand and catch up services.
+Eight years after its initial premiere, the first season has just had a successful repeat viewing on BBC 1, while its most recent season averaged around twelve million viewers, in an era when it’s said that television is not a mass medium anymore in an era of on-demand and catch up services.

 It shouldn’t really be a surprise, nor the fact that the recent repeat run on BBC 1 of its first season did as well as it did, because if anything this is a slice of television that’s tapping into something that maybe we’ve all suspected but which has now become a fact of life; that is there is culpability that even our so called overlords in law enforcement need to answer to.